CodySchaaf/Blog-Archive/_posts/2015-09-14-angular-form-errors.markdown

 ```

 At this point we have a working yet admittedly naive error handling.
 It will provide a good user experience for users that
 have forgotten to fill out a field, but for users that have incorrectly filled out a field, they will have to wait till
 they try to submit it to see an error.

 To fix this we will introduce another directive, the `cs-errors` directive.
 This will attach a blur event handler to
 the field as well as apply the `reveal-errors` class to this element on blur.
 At this point we should transition to targeting this
 class for most input specific error styles.

 Doing this will give the user instant feedback on invalid fields, but won't mark the field as invalid until they are
 done trying to enter valid information.
 It would be annoying to do this on focus because then they would be berated with
-errors before they were even done.
+errors before they were done.

-This directive will be attached to all form-groups (optional, but helps if you are using bootstrap).
+This directive will be attached to all form-groups (optional to add the class, but helps if you are using bootstrap).
 We'll start with
 the directive declaration.

 We give it a scope false, because this directive isn't applying any new elements or any new packaged
-content that would require a new scope context, it is simply adding additional functionality to what already functions.
+content that would require a new scope context, it is simply adding additional functionality to what already exists.

-I'm using the link function here because we need access the directive element and we are doing mostly dom logic.
+I'm using the link function here because we need access to the directive element and we are doing mostly DOM logic.
 Also
-we want this to run after the dom has been rendered, as well as to have access to Angular's formController.
+we want this to run after the DOM has been rendered, as well as to have access to Angular's formController.

 <div data-toggle></div>
 <div data-toggle-TS-JS>